Survey Data: Definition

 Survey Data Collection Methods with Examples

 The methods used to collect survey data have evolved with the change in technology.
-From face-to-face surveys, telephonic surveys to now online and email surveys, the world of survey data collection is changed with time.
-Each survey data collection method has its pros and cons and every researcher has a preference for gathering accurate information from the target sample.
+From face-to-face surveys, telephonic surveys to now online and email surveys, the world of survey data collection has changed with time.
+Each survey data collection method has its pros and cons, and every researcher has a preference for gathering accurate information from the target sample.

-The survey response rates for each of these data collection methods will be different as their reach and impact is always different.
-Different methods are chosen according to specific target population characteristics as well as intent to examine human nature under various situations.
+The survey response rates for each of these data collection methods will differ as their reach and impact are always different.
+Different ways are chosen according to specific target population characteristics and the intent to examine human nature under various situations.

-There are three main survey data collection methods – Telephonic Surveys, Face-to-face Surveys and Online Surveys.
+There are four main survey data collection methods – Telephonic Surveys, Face-to-face Surveys, and Online Surveys.